Resgrid/Core/docs/source/installation/index.rst

 * `RabbitMQ Server <https://www.rabbitmq.com>`_, version 3.6.0 or newer
 * `Microsoft SQL Server <https://www.microsoft.com/en-us/sql-server/default.aspx>`_, version 12.0 (SQL 2014) or newer
 * `Microsoft IIS <https://www.iis.net/>`_ version installed on Windows 8 or newer or Windows Server 2012 or newer
+* `Elastic ELK <https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html>`_ 6.6.0 or newer

 RabbitMQ
 =======================

 To install RabbitMQ follow the `Windows Installation <https://www.rabbitmq.com/install-windows.html>`_ guide.
 Ensure your firewall is configured to allow the ports listed in that guide through.
 It is also recommend you `enable the management UI <https://www.rabbitmq.com/management.html>`_ for RabbitMQ.

-.. note:: RabbitMQ required Erlang to be installed.
+.. note:: RabbitMQ requires Erlang to be installed.
 You can download the `Windows installer <https://www.erlang.org/downloads>`_ at their website.

 Redis
 =======================